Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Gollala Mamidada village

-- Highlight: one of the major highlights of this temple is the 170 feet high Gopuram.
+- Highlight: One of the major highlights of this temple is the 170 feet high Gopuram.

-Must See Temples in Telangana
+Must See Temples in Telangana, South India

 - Main Deity: Lord Venkateswara